dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-20-super-quick-summary-of-qm.md

 Now Quantum mechanics is usually quite baffling and perhaps intruiguing when you first encounter it.
-On common question that is encountered is “Why do I need to know this?” or “So what?”.
+On common question that is encountered is “Why do I need to know this?” or more briefly “So what?”.

 Here is the answer.